NFL DFS picks, lineup advice for Sunday main slate from daily Fantasy football optimizer

 SportsLine's NFL DFS optimizer has revealed its top value picks for Sunday daily fantasy football in Week 13

 Four games over the course of Thanksgiving Day and Black Friday will limit the NFL DFS main slate on FanDuel and DraftKings, but there are still plenty of big names to consider on Sunday.
-Josh Allen, Christian McCaffrey, Puka Nacua and Trey McBride are some of the potentially high-scoring options for NFL DFS lineups.
+Justin Herbert, Bijan Robinson, Justin Jefferson and George Kittle are some of the potentially high-scoring options for NFL DFS lineups.
 Points, however, could still be at a bit of a premium with week with weather potentially impacting a few games and six games with an over/under of 41.5 and no game with a total higher than 45.5 scheduled for Sunday afternoon.

 How should all that factor into your NFL DFS picks this week, and who are the sleepers in the NFL DFS player pool that can help differentiate your lineups?
 Before making any NFL DFS picks for Sunday or locking in NFL DFS lineups on sites like DraftKings and FanDuel, be sure to check out SportsLine's advanced NFL DFS lineup optimizer.